Jr-Ruiz/AnotherSlider/README.md

 ##Another Slider, lightweight and easy to use

 This jQuery plugin allows to implement an easy to use slider.
-Four steps are needed to include it in your project:
+Four steps are needed to include it into your project:

 **First**: Add the following markup